tc39/notes/es7/2016-09/sept-28.md

 MRS: To get back to the core point, with Domenic's interpretation (i.e. that the spec only restricts that `import "x"` twice in the same file must return the same thing), are there any problems this?

-BF: No, no problem.
+BFS: No, no problem.
 We can implement this; I was just explaining what this is.

-BF: [Cache data structures slide]
+BFS: [Cache data structures slide]

 ![](https://i.gyazo.com/d50ec1630faf59996f0f720959701d86.png)

-BF: Using `import()` to illustrate
+BFS: Using `import()` to illustrate

 ![](https://i.gyazo.com/6ab58a8d0a94937375e141b4240c7df1.png)